diazridzky/Customer-Personality-Segmentation/README.md

 * Slightly lower number of loyal customers compared to 48% of customers

 3. 12% of customers
-* Significantly lower Postgraduates than the 38% of people
+* Significantly lower Postgraduates than the 38% of customers
-* The number of people who are in relationship are slightly higher than single people
+* The number of customers who are in relationship are slightly higher than single customers
 * Have an approximately 70k-90k of income
 * Around 20 to 70 years old with the maximum around 30 to 60 years old
 * Bought approximately 800-2000 products